 Upon our arrival in Kathmandu, Himalayan Glacier will arrange to pick us up from the airport.
 We will then be transferred to our hotel.
-During the late afternoon, we can either visit Himalayan Glacier’s office in Thamel or take a rest at our hotel room .
-In the evening, a welcome dinner will be served in a traditional Nepali restaurant where we will be able to enjoy authentic Nepali cuisine with a brief cultural program.
-Overnight in Kathmandu.
+During the late afternoon, we can either visit Himalayan Glacier’s office or take a rest at our hotel room .
+IIn the evening, there will be a welcome dinner hosted by Himalayan Glacier at The Ship Restaurant Bar & Lounge.
+For dinner, you will be served excellent authentic Nepalese cuisine which will introduce you to the Nepalese food culture.

 Day 02: Sightseeing in Kathmandu: Kathmandu Durbar Square, Pashupatinath Temple, Swayambhunath and Bauddhanath

 After breakfast, we begin our sightseeing tour by visiting UNESCO World Heritage Sites within Kathmandu.
 Kathmandu Durbar Square showcases Nepalese art and architecture at its best.
 The architecture is typical of the Malla dynasty who ruled over Nepal from the 12th to the 18th century.
 Swayambhunath Temple is popular among the foreigners as the Monkey Temple owing to the large monkey population residing in the area.
 Pashupatinath Temple is situated on the banks of river Bagmati and is one of the principal temples of Lord Shiva.
 The Bauddhanath Stupa is one of the largest stupas in South Asia which is built on the ancient trade route to Tibet.

 Day 03: Scenic Mt.
 Everest Flight and Sightseeing Tour of Patan, Khokana and Bungmati